 History and Mission

-Kate Corwin began Green Works in September of 2007 after careers in telecom engineering and as an entrepreneur in the furniture manufacturing industry.
-From an initial class of 12 in a single ECOS program at a single school, we have grown to serve more than 100 students every year, from multiple high schools.
+Kate Corwin began Green Works in September of 2007 after careers in telecom engineering and as an entrepreneur in the manufacturing industry.
+From an initial class of 12 in a single ECOS program at a single school, we have grown to serve more than 150 students every year, from multiple schools in multiple programs.

 Students served every year